build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 - Using a clustered physical copy, where the replication is handled by the intelligent storage tier mirroring multiple copies of data across all available AZs.
 This is only supported for Amazon Aurora which uses a clustered decoupled storage layer, here the physical replication must be replicated at least 4 ways across all available AZs to be considered in sync and eventually 6 ways, its uses what's called a 4 of 6 Quorum for writes.
 Due to the always synchronous clustered storage replication of Aurora we can assume an RPO of 0.
 We should note that Amazon Aurora clustered replication is only supported within the same region, though cross regions replication is supported asynchronously.
 Disk corruptions present on Amazon Aurora will selfheal from one of the healthy copies of the data, there will be a minimum of 4 copies and eventually 6 so this is very effective against disk corruption.

 ## RDS Replicas
 A replica in Amazon RDS or Amazon Aurora represents a database that also has the potential to be used as an additional Read Only copy of the live database while still being continually updated with all changes.
 Using Amazon RDS Oracle there is an extra license fee  to use a Read Only copy known as Active Dataguard, hence with this database engine we can also have the replica in a recovery mode only not accessible for Read Only access where that license fee is then not required this is called a mounted replica.
-Amazon Aurora Replicas are based on the decoupled clustered storage that is automatically replicated across all AZs.
-This allows Amazon Aurora replica's to be stood up with no extra overhead or copying of transactions.
+Amazon Aurora Replicas are based on the decoupled clustered storage that is automatically replicated across all AZs but the replication thereafter is considered Asynchronous as the replicas are kept in sync with native database replication.
+For Disaster recovery though Aurora would reply on its decoupled storage for an RPO of 0.
 Furthermore for Amazon Aurora we don't even need to stand up a replica as the potential to create one is still there at any time as the data is clustered across all available AZs to facilitate that.

 Logical replication can be
 - Asynchronously for Cloud Enabled RDS Replica's RDS Oracle, RDS Postgres, RDS MySQL and RDS MariaDB.